 (a) A criminal history record search is required by statute and policy prior to an offer to employ a community services worker.
 (Title 56 OS Sec.
-1025.1 et seq.: OAC 340:100-3-39) Any potential employee or volunteer who is not a licensed health professional, including supervisory, management or administrative positions, if the applicant is to provide full-time or part-time supportive assistance, health-related services or training to a person(s) with developmental disabilities or an intellectual disability. (b) Each provider requests a statewide criminal records check from the Oklahoma State Bureau of Investigation (OSBI) or Federal Bureau of Investigation (FBI) Identity History Summary Check which the employer is required or authorized to request pursuant to the provisions of this section. (c) DHS/DDS Quality Assurance Unit annually reviews a sample of the records of each contracted service provider to assure required documentation is on file for all applicable employees.
+1025.1 et seq.: OAC 340:100-3-39) Any potential employee or volunteer who is not a licensed health professional, including supervisory, management or administrative positions, if the applicant is to provide full-time or part-time supportive assistance, health-related services or training to a person(s) with developmental disabilities or an intellectual disability. (b) Each provider requests a statewide criminal records check from the Oklahoma State Bureau of Investigation (OSBI). (c) DHS/DDS Quality Assurance Unit annually reviews a sample of the records of each contracted service provider to assure required documentation is on file for all applicable employees.